 Mark has taken a number of wine related education courses at Napa Valley college and it was in one of his classes that he met Peter.
 They hit it off from the start as they both had similar palates.
 Interestingly enough, if they both enjoyed a wine inevitably the rest of the class did not care for that particular wine.

 Grassi produced their first vintage of a white wine in 2009.
 This is not your typical ubiquitous Napa Valley white wine made from Chardonnay or Sauvignon Blanc, rather it is made from Ribolla Gialla, a variety from the north eastern corner of Italy (Friuli) and parts of Slovenia.
 At the time of our initial visit there was only one known commercial planting in the USA and it was is in Napa County, although Grassi has since planted this variety in their own vineyard.
-For 2009 Grassi sourced the fruit from vintner George Vare’s (now deceased) vineyard.
-George provided the fruit to a number of small Napa producers including Matthiasson.
-After George passed, the vineyard changed hands and is now known as the Bengier Vineyard (still in part planted to Ribolla Gialla).
+For several vintages, Grassi sourced the fruit from vintner George Vare’s (now deceased) vineyard.
+George also provided the fruit to a number of small Napa producers including Matthiasson.
+After George passed, the vineyard changed hands and is now known as the Bengier Vineyard (as of our last update, still in part planted to Ribolla Gialla).

 In late 2008 the Wine Spectator featured a number of “hot new” Napa based Cabernet Sauvignon producers.
 Grassi was included in this select list; of note is their wine was the most affordable priced of any of the producers listed in the article.